SharePoint/sp-dev-docs/docs/sp-add-ins/authorization-code-oauth-flow-for-sharepoint-add-ins.md

 ![Oauth](../images/SharePoint_appsForSharePoint_3LeggedOauthFlow_2.png)

-When the user selects the button to get the photos, the Contoso photo-printing add-in redirects the browser to `https://fabrikam.sharepoint.com/`.
-This redirect is an HTTP 302 Redirect Response.
+When the user selects the button to get the photos, the Contoso photo-printing add-in redirects the browser to `https://fabrikam.sharepoint.com/`; this redirect is an HTTP 302 Redirect Response.

 If you're using Microsoft .NET, **Response.Redirect** is one of several ways you can do the redirect from your code.
 Using the TokenHelper.cs (or .vb) file in your project, your code can call the overloaded **GetAuthorizationUrl** method (using the overload with three arguments).
 This method constructs the OAuthAuthorize.aspx redirect URL for you.
 Or, your code can manually construct the URL.